Essential Safety Tips You Need to Know When Driving in Tonga

 7. Give Way to Vehicles Turning Right

 One of the road rules that surprises many visitors is giving way to vehicles that are turning right.
-So if a vehicle is waiting to turn off, crossing your side of the road, you should slow down/stop allowing them to do so.
+So if a vehicle is waiting to turn off, crossing your side of the road, you should slow down/stop to allow them to do so.

 8. Don’t Drink and Drive